-Located three hour’s drive from Perth, the Margaret River region is a heavenly slice of paradise for locals and international visitors wanting to sit back, relax and enjoy the gorgeous sights of Western Australia.
+Located three hour’s drive from Perth, the Margaret River region is a heavenly slice of paradise for locals and international visitors wanting to sit back, relax and enjoy the gorgeous natural beauty and culture of Western Australia.

-Here is our list of epic things to do in Margaret River.
+Here is our list of the best things to do in Margaret River.

-READ MORE: Start your travel in Western Australia with these fun things to do in Perth!
+READ MORE: Start your travel in West Aus with these fun things to do in Perth!

 1) DIY Wine Tasting Tour